Summer 2021 Orientation - Monday, May 3

 - Your FANCard is your official identification card at Fanshawe College and all-access pass to Fanshawe resources, including Student ID, bus pass, room and building access, meal plans, health plans, and more!
-How you get your FANCard will depend on which campus you attend.
-Please click on your specific campus tab above or visit the FANCard page of our website to learn more.
+Click here to learn more about FANCards.

 Does orientation cost anything?

 - No, there is no fee for attending orientation.

 - Yes!
 Our orientation committee works hard to make sure everyone can participate in all our orientation events.
 To confirm that our orientation events suit your specific needs, please contact email@example.com and let us know what you require so that we can ensure we have the appropriate accommodations in place for you when you arrive.

 Start by completing the Early I.D.
 Form by logging on to FanshaweOnline.
 Look under “Resources” and click “Accessibility Online Services”.
 Click the “Early I.D.
 Form” link, then click the “Register” button.

 Please note: You must have an active FanshaweOnline (FOL) account before you can access the Early I.D.
 Form.
 Once you have confirmed your offer of admission by paying your $250 deposit, your FOL account should be active.